 Materiality & Boundary

-We will use stakeholder input from our materiality process in aggregate, as well as current trends and data to prioritize topics, which we group into three distinct tiers.
+Once we completed interviews and surveys with our stakeholders, we used their input in addition to other ESG research and data to prioritize topics and group them into three distinct tiers.
 Tier 1 topics have the greatest influence on our stakeholders and/or the greatest impact on the economy, environment and society.

 Located in Cleveland, Ohio, Cleveland Clinic is a nonprofit, multispecialty academic medical center that was founded in 1921 by four physicians who brought a novel group practice approach to patient care, research and caregiver training.

-As of December 31, 2020, the Cleveland Clinic operates a 5,996-bed healthcare system with a main campus in Cleveland, 18 hospitals and over 220 outpatient locations.
-This health system includes five hospitals in Southeast Florida with more than 1,000 beds, a medical center for brain health in Las Vegas, a sports and executive health center in Toronto and a 394-bed hospital in Abu Dhabi.
-Cleveland Clinic London opened its outpatient facility in 2021 and will open its 184-bed hospital in 2022.
+As of December 31, 2021, the Cleveland Clinic operates a 6,496-bed healthcare system with 21 hospitals and 226 outpatient locations.
+The system includes a main campus in Cleveland with 1,294 beds and an additional 14 hospitals in Northeast Ohio.
+It also includes five hospitals in Southeast Florida with more than 1,000 beds, a center for brain health in Las Vegas, a sports and executive health center in Toronto, a 394-bed hospital in Abu Dhabi and an outpatient facility in London.
+Cleveland Clinic London, a 184-bed hospital, opened in spring 2022.

 Who Are Our Patients?

 Cleveland Clinic is a world-class health organization nationally ranked in 13 adult specializations and 10 pediatric specialties.
-We cared for 2.45 million unique patients in 2020, with 8.7 million outpatient visits in locations around the globe.
-While most of our patients live in Northeast Ohio, we are privileged to see patients from every state and 185 countries.
+We care for 2.9 million unique patients annually, with 10.2 million outpatient visits in every state and 185 countries.

 By the Numbers